Palace Theatre, Melbourne

 The Palace Theatre (also known as The Palace) was an entertainment venue located in Melbourne, Australia.
 First built for live theatre in 1912, it was also used as a cinema and for live music.
-It was demolished except for its facade in 2020 after much community opposition, to be replaced by a hotel.
+It was demolished except for its facade in 2020 after much community opposition, to be replaced by a Le Méridien hotel.

 History

 The Palace site had a rich history of entertainment uses through many many different incarnations over the decades 1912-2010s.
 Although altered many times, its superabundance of contributions to Melbourne's theatrical heritage made it worthy of preservation, arguments which unfortunately did not prevent its destruction.

 Excelsior Hotel

 The plot of land on 20-30 Bourke Street was occupied from the late 1850s Excelsior Hotel.
-The association between hotels and theatres at the time was close, and the hotel incorporated a hall (known as the Queen's Hall) used for vaudeville performances and other entertainment including boxing and wrestling.
+The association between hotels and entertainments at the time was close, and the hotel incorporated a large room used for meetings, banquets and other entertainment including boxing and wrestling.
 The hotel later became known as Stutt's Hotel circa 1875, and then the Hotel Douglas in 1900.
-The last listing for the Hotel Douglas in the Sands Directory was in 1911, after this the hotel burned to the ground.
-The land was sold for £32,000.
+The last listing for the Hotel Douglas in the Sands Directory was in 1911.
+The hotel was sold in February that year for £32,000.